sukckn/k8s-scr-mgr/README.md

 | PULL_SCR | Switch to enable endpoint */pull-scr* <br>This endpoint pulls the image from the docker registry and loads it into the namespace in Kubernetes <br> Default is False |
 | RESTART_SCR | Switch to enable endpoint */restart-scr* <br>This endpoint restarts the pod for a docker container <br> Default is False |
 | DELETE_SCR | Switch to enable endpoint */delete-scr* <br>This endpoint deletes the pod and deployment of a SCR container <br> Default is False |

+#### scr-template
+scr-template.yaml is the template yaml file to load scr images into Kubernetes.
+The template is using tokens to generate the required yaml file at run time.
+You can customize the template file if necessary before loading it into ConfigMaps.

 #### Create ConfigMaps<br>
 The Kubernetes command to create a ConfigMap is:<br>